Setting up on Xero for the first time? Thinking about Xero conversion from different software?

 You can move your accounting to Xero at any stage, but it’s common to wait until the end of your financial year.
 However, we recommend that you start the conversion a month earlier to ensure Xero has time to update with your previous information.

 If you’d rather not carry out the conversion yourself, you can outsource this task to a Xero Certified User within Accountant Online.
 We can take care of the process, so the system is ready to use and you don’t need to worry about customising and updating the conversion balances.

-If you are moving to Xero from different software or if you’re setting up on Xero for the first time, our Startup and Scale-Up Accountancy Offers include a free Premium Xero subscription.
+If you are moving to Xero from different software or if you’re setting up on Xero for the first time, our startup and scale-up accounting services in Ireland include a free Premium Xero subscription.
 As an online accountant, we’re here to support you in your transition from paper to digital and ensure that you have the right support no matter what stage your business is at.

 - Outsource Xero Setup to our Xero Certified Team.
 If you’re setting up for the first time, we can take care of the process so the software is ready to use.
 We help first-time users and businesses that want to switch to Xero from different software.
 Talk to our Client Services Team about your needs and we’re happy to assist you.

 - Join our Live Online Bookkeeping Workshop.
 This workshop provides training to new and existing businesses in Ireland on how to use accounting software to manage your bookkeeping online.
 It’s free for clients of Accountant Online or €29+VAT for non-clients.